ahmedhagi/Prepr-HomePage-Recreation/README.md

 # Prepr Home Page Recreation

 This project is a Front-end recreation of the Prepr Home Page.
+This application was design with visablity and accessablity in mind by including features such as a responsive sidebar, dark mode, and customized content and dropdowns.
+This application also showscases many front-end design features including a plethora hoverable links, icons and searchbars.

 This application is built utilizing the React framework.
 The application's user interface is styled using Bootstrap CSS.